Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 There are total of 45 shrines besides the main hall, including separate halls, auxiliary shrines, and subordinate shrines, such as Kamichikama Shrine , where Ema ("picture-horse", a small wooden plaque, in which worshippers write prayers or wishes) are dedicated to pray for passing exams and for academic achievement, and Kusunomimaesha Shrine , which is worshipped by women as the god of safe childbirth.
 The war lord Oda Nobunaga visited here to pray for a victory before the Battle of Okehazama.
 It was known for the many believers among war lords.
 After the victory, Nobunaga dedicated an earthen wall as a token of appreciation, which still stands in front of the main hall.

 One of the highlights is the Treasure Hall , which houses many valuable cultural assets and materials.
 It features a particularly large collection of swords and knives, including the National Treasure Rai Kunitoshi.
 In addition, there are more than 6,000 cultural assets, such as masks used in sacred dance rituals, displayed on a monthly basis (Contact office about the items on display).

-“Sword Treasury, Kusanagikan ,” a new sword museum will be open in October of 2021.
+“Sword Treasury, Kusanagikan ,” a new sword museum was opened in October of 2021.
 Nearly 450 swords and knives classified as national treasure or important cultural property, as well as treasure knives dedicated to a god in ancient times, will take turns to be on display.